dotnet/designs/accepted/2020/mono-convergence/globalization-support-in-.net5.md

 Additional documentation about the tool is [here](https://github.com/unicode-org/icu/blob/master/docs/userguide/icu_data/buildtool.md)

 ## App Local ICU for Windows
-Windows teams is working on packaging ICU for .NET needs.
-It will be available as NuGet package and we could explore to use a similar mechanism for iOS/tvOS packaging (although Windows will contain the whole data file).
+The Windows teams is working on packaging ICU for .NET needs.
+It will be available as a NuGet package, and we could explore using a similar mechanism for iOS/tvOS packaging (although Windows will contain the whole data file).

 ## .NET 5 Work
 The public tracking issue is available at [https://github.com/dotnet/runtime/issues/33652](https://github.com/dotnet/runtime/issues/33652)